 Keep in mind the basis and creative source of the original US Constitution, The Great Law of Peace, Gayanashagowa, was a thousand year old “oral” tradition of the Iroquois Nations.

 In the 18th Century, the Iroquois Confederation under the Great Law of Peace was the oldest, most highly evolved, participatory, self-representative government on Earth.

 The Great Law of Peace was a 1000 year old vehicle for creating harmony, unity and respect among human beings.
-Its recognition of individual liberty and justice surpassed that of any democracies or government in existence, at that time.
+Its recognition of individual liberty and justice surpassed that of any government ever in existence, before.

 One day, a canoe made of white stone carried a man, born of a virgin, across Onondaga Lake to announce The Good News of Peace had come and the killing and violence would end.
 He traveled from village to village over the course of years, preaching peace because peace was the desire of the Creator.
 Oral history says it may have taken him 40 years to reach everyone and get agreement from all five nations.This man became known as The Peacemaker.
 Eventually, the five nations agreed to the Great Law of Peace and became known collectively as the Haudenosaunee, which means People of the Long House.

 The Iroquois story of the Great Peacemaker is an extraordinary epic packed with powerful symbolism and profound national and international influence.
 The Great Peacemaker and the Great Law of Peace, as we shall see, had a rich impact upon the foundations of the United States.
 Like the strength of the white pine central to the story, the Great Law has sprouted its roots across the globe.
 Just as roots grow deep and far, hidden from sight, so, too, seemingly has the story escaped the attention of most historians.